Quark Density in Lattice QC$_2$D at Imaginary and Real Chemical Potential: Analytic continuation of the baryon number density: low temperatures

 The above expression represents the imaginary part of the function \bea B_{RFM}(\theta) &=& d\; \left\{ \left( {\ds \pi^2(N_c^2-1)\over 6} +\kappa^2\right) \left[ {\theta N_c\over 2} - \left(\beta\left({1\over \kappa}\right) -{\kappa\over 2}\right)\sinh \left( {\theta N_c\over \kappa} \right) \right. \right. \\ \nonumber && + \left. \left. \,{1\over 2} \int_0^{\theta N_c} dt\; \tanh{t\over 2} \sinh{\theta N_c-t\over \kappa} \right] + {\pi^2\over 12} \left(\theta N_c + {(\theta N_c)^3\over \pi^2} \right) - \kappa \int_0^{\theta N_c} \ln \left(2\cosh{t\over 2}\right) dt \right\} \nonumber \eea at the imaginary values of $\theta$.

-As clearly seen in the right panel of Fig.~\ref{fig:CEM_vs_lattice2}, in contrast to the CEM, the RFM significantly deviates from the lattice data at real $\theta$, even though this function fits the data equally well at imaginary $\theta$.
-Qualitatively, $B^{RFM}(\theta_R)$ does capture some of the features in the lattice data at $T=265$~MeV but exhibits essentially different qualitative behavior at $T=227$~MeV where $B^{RFM}(\theta_R)$ is a strongly convex down function, whereas the data show a slight convexity upwards.
-Let us note that the function $B_{RFM}(\theta)$ on the imaginary axis involves nonanalyticity of the type $\ds \left({\pi\over N_c}-\theta_I \right) \ln \left({\pi\over N_c}-\theta_I \right)$: its first derivative tends to infinity as $\theta_I\to \pi/N_c$.
-This observation is of relevance as it runs contrary to the expectation that the quark density at $T<T_{RW}$ is an analytic function at the $\theta$ plane imaginary axis and in its immediate vicinity.
+As clearly seen in the right panel of Fig.~\ref{fig:CEM_vs_lattice2}, in contrast to the CEM, the RFM significantly deviates from the lattice data at real $\theta$.
+Qualitatively, $B_{RFM}(\theta_R)$ does capture some of the features in the lattice data at $T=265$~MeV.
+However, it exhibits a substantially different qualitative behavior at $T=227$~MeV where $B_{RFM}(\theta_R)$ is a strongly convex function, whereas the data show a slight concavity.
+Let us note that the function (\ref{eq:RFM_summed_series}) involves nonanalyticity of the type $\ds \left({\pi\over N_c}-\theta_I \right) \ln \left({\pi\over N_c}-\theta_I \right)$: its first derivative tends to infinity as $\theta_I\to \pi/N_c$.
+This observation is of relevance, as it is contrary to the expectation that the quark density at $T<T_{RW}$ is an analytic function on some domain of the $\theta$ plane containing the imaginary axis.
 This may explain the significant deviations of the RFM from the lattice data at $T < T_{\rm RW}$.

-To conclude, the analytic continuation of the quark density to real quark chemical potentials provided by the CEM fits lattice data much better than that provided by the RFM.
+To conclude, the analytic continuation of the quark density to real quark chemical potentials provided by the CEM shows a very good agreement with the lattice data contrary to the case of RFM.
 This observation is similar to the conclusions of Ref.~\cite{Vovchenko:2019vsm} regarding the description of baryon number susceptibilities in (2+1)-flavor QCD, where the CEM was also found to provide a more accurate description of the lattice data.